canmom/canmom.github.io/_drafts/nier/dod-part-2.md

 If you manage to do enough damage to Legna in Chapter 7 in a four-and-a-half minute window, Inuart descends to the Cathedral City with Furiae's body instead of escaping.
 He believes that somehow, the Eggs will be able to bring her back.
 In this version, Angelus does not grow into her third form.
 No...

+{% include youtube.html id='MsrFtzQra9c?start=9072&end=9161' capt="Caim confronts Inuart in front of an Egg of Resurrection" %}

 On ground level, Caim catches up with Inuart, who has placed Furiae's body in front of one of the Eggs.
 He kneels in front of Caim, and insists that the Egg will give him a miracle.
 He stills sees this as a contest of strength between himself and Caim, one which this time, he will finally win.

 He takes to the air on Legna, and Caim once again fights him on Angelus.
 This is tougher than the previous fights: Legna gets a whole lot of free dodges and your homing attack is basically useless, so it's a game of dodging his homing attacks (not easy!) and leading him on your manually aimed shots---but he constantly changes direction and your tracking is very slow!